Heights Church Baseball Club

 What to Expect

-Fun and fast paced practices.
+Fun and fast paced "clinic style" practices.
 We believe in maximizing repetitions through small group rotations and various training stations.

 Typical Practice: